 Flag Lowering Notifications

-- National Day of Remembrance for Victims of TerrorismThe Canada, BC, Okanagan Nation Alliance and UBC flags at UBC Okanagan and the Canada flag (at Flagpole Plaza) and the BC, Musqueam and UBC flags (at the North Plaza of the Life Building) on the UBC Vancouver Campus are lowered on June 23, 2022, to mark the National Day of Remembrance for Victims of […]
+- National Day of Remembrance and Action on Violence Against WomenThe Canada, BC, Okanagan Nation Alliance and UBC Flags at UBC Okanagan campus and the Canada flag (at Flagpole Plaza) and the BC, Musqueam and UBC flags (temporarily relocated to the East Mall Entrance and Plaza at the Irving K. Barber Learning Centre) on the UBC Vancouver campus will be lowered on Tuesday, December 6 […]

 See past flag lowering notifications